-How To Know If You're A Permissive Parent, & What That Means For Your Kid
+Here's How To Tell If You're A Permissive Parent, & What To Do About It

 Parents don't get a guidebook with the arrival of a new kid, so how do you know that the whole parenting thing is going well?
 Reflecting on your particular approach to discipline is one way to take stock.
 Here's how to know if you're a permissive parent, and what exactly that means for your relationship with the kiddo.
 There's always time to make some adjustments if you feel like they're necessary.

 First, it's helpful to understand more about what permissive parenting means, exactly.
 "From a technical perspective, a ‘permissive’ parent is one who is very accommodating of the child, but doesn’t ask them to change their behavior to meet the needs of others," Nancy Darling, Ph.D., Chair of Psychology at Oberlin College, tells Romper.
 It isn't just about being a laid-back, chill parent, either.
 "Permissive parents often are described as those who have very relaxed rules in the home or minimal expectations regarding their child’s behavior.
 They also often engage in little monitoring of the child’s activities and may place few demands on the child," Erlanger Turner, Ph.D., a licensed psychologist and Assistant Professor of Psychology at Pepperdine University, tells Romper.